Thomas Egerton (publisher)

+The brothers were also well-known auctioneers, selling the collections of men such as John Smeaton, Lemuel Dole Nelme, Francis Blackburne, the particularly large library of the actor John Henderson, and "perhaps the largest English eighteenth century collection of coins and medals sold at auction ... that of Thomas Allen Barnard on 20-23 April 1789".

 Thomas Egerton died on 26 August 1830, in his 81st year, described as "of Whitehall".

 John Egerton married Mary Davis, daughter of bookseller Lockyer John Davis, on 11 October 1783 in Westminster.
-He died in January 1795.
+He died on 17 January 1795.